farrell0/MongoDB-Developers-Notebook/2016/README.md

 2016 August - -

+>Customer:
 >I recently took the MongoDB DBA certification exam, and was caught unprepared by questions
 >related to mongofiles, mongoperf, and more.
 What have I been missing by not using these utilities ?
 >
+>Daniel:
+>In this document we detail all/most of the mongoDB command line utilities for backup,
+>data migration, and more.
+>
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_08_Tools.pdf)

 2016 July - -

+>Customer:
 >I’ve been asked to support a project that wants to deliver a fuzzy search capability
 >for customer entitlement.
 E.g., you contact our customer call center and we find your
 >record whether your name is David, Dave, Davey, you get the idea.
 I’ve read some on
 >line postings that imply integration between ElasticSearch and MongoDB.
 What can you
 >tell me ?
 >
+>Daniel:
+>In this document we detail the mongoDB Connector with connectivity to ElasticSearch
+>and other mongoDB database servers.
+>
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_07_ElasticSearch.pdf)

 2016 June - -

+>Customer:
 >My team and I have been tasked with learning MongoDB, writing queries and getting
 >a new project out of the door in 3 weeks.
 I know how to write most queries in SQL,
 >and have been doing that for years.
 Can you detail for me when to use MongoDB find ( ),
 >versus aggregate ( ); pretty much give me a primer on the whole subject area ?
+>
+>Daniel:
+>In this document we take the TPC.org TPC/C, TPC/D, and TPC/H industry standard benchmarks
+>and write all of these queries in mongoDB.
+At the end of this document, we feel confident
+>stating your can write 98% or more of the queries you will ever need to write.
 >
 >[Download here](https://github.com/farrell0/MongoDB-Developers-Notebook/blob/master/articles/MDB_DN_2016_06_QueryPrimer.pdf)
 >